+Please note that if a higher education institution is selected from the list, all required fields are automatically populated.
+The fields are: Full Legal Name (national language), Full Legal Name (Latin characters), Type of Organisation, Economic Sector, Postal Code, City and Country.
+Fields such as Acronym, National ID (if requested by NA), Commercial Orientation, Legal Status, Size (Staff), Telephone 1, Telephone 2, Fax, Email, Web, Legal Address and Region are not mandatory and will not be filled in automatically from the Erasmus Charter database.

 Click "Save" to save the details of a new partner.
 Notice the new partner is added to the end of the list of partners.
 Any new partner will always have "No" value in the "Beneficiary" column in the list.